dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 ## Server Response Generation

 A conforming server that receives an MQTYPE-Query option in a query MUST return an MQTYPE-Response option in its response.
-The use of a secondary option code in responses serves as protection against DNS middleboxes that echo EDNS OPT Records verbatim.

 A server that receives an MQTYPE-Response option in a query MUST return a FORMERR response.

 On receipt of a valid MQTYPE-Query option the server SHOULD attempt to return any resource records known to it that match the additional